 DTLS sessions, when used over UDP, are uniquely identified within the TLS Transport Model by the combination of transportDomain, transportAddress, tmSecurityName, and requestedSecurityLevel associated with each session.
-Each unique combination of these parameters MUST have a locally-chosen unique tlstmSessionID associated for active sessions.
+Each unique combination of these parameters MUST have a locally-chosen unique tlstmSessionID for each active session.
 For further information see Section 5.
-TLS and DTLS over SCTP sessions, on the other hand, do not require a unique pairing of address and port attributes since their lower layer protocols (TCP and SCTP) already provide adequate session framing.
+TLS over TCP and DTLS over SCTP sessions, on the other hand, do not require a unique pairing of address and port attributes since their lower layer protocols (TCP and SCTP) already provide adequate session framing.
 But they must still provide a unique tlstmSessionID for referencing the session.

-The tlstmSessionID MAY be the same as the (D)TLS internal SessionID but caution must be exercised since the (D)TLS internal SessionID may change over the life of the connection as seen by the TLSTM (for example during renegotiation).
-The tlstmSessionID identifier MUST NOT change during the entire duration of the connection from the TLSTM's perspective.
+As an implementation hint: although the tlstmSessionID may be the same as the (D)TLS internal SessionID caution must be exercised since the (D)TLS internal SessionID may change over the life of the connection as seen by the TLSTM (for example during renegotiation).
+The tlstmSessionID identifier MUST NOT change during the entire duration of the session from the TLSTM's perspective even if the TLS internal session identifier does change.